 Construction, heat-stress hazards among program areas

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has awarded three grants totaling more than $89,000 to help organizations develop workplace safety and health education programs.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has awarded three grants totaling more than $89,000 to help organizations develop workplace safety and health education programs.

 The recipients are: